-- If using bottom discharge with return air ducts a roof curb must be installed prior to unit installation.
-See Rigging and Hoisting section for setting of the unit. - Sufficient clearance for unobstructed airflow through the outdoor coil must also be maintained in order to achieve rated performance.
-For information about locating the equipment, see page 5.
+Sufficient clearance for unobstructed airflow through the outdoor coil must also be maintained in order to achieve rated performance.
+See page 5 for information about locating the equipment.

 Ground Level

 Ground level installations must be located according to local building codes or ordinances and these requirements: